Xiaohan5349/approw-docs-v1/docs/en/guides/webhook/README.md

 ---
 meta:
   - name: description
-    content: Using Webhook to monitor user events
+    content: Using Webhook to Listen User Events
 ---

-# Using Webhook to monitor user events
+# Use Webhook to Listen User Events

 <LastUpdated/>

-Webhook allows you to monitor user registration, login and other behaviors, so as to do some custom processing.
+Webhook allows you to listen user registration, login and other behaviors, so as to do some user-defined processing.

 The method of using Webhook is to configure the HTTP URL in the Approw platform.
 When your user logs in, registers, and changes the password, a POST request will be sent to the remote HTTP URL.

-## Configuring Webhook
+## Configure Webhook

 On the **Extention Capabilities** - **Webhook** page，you can manage the webhook you defined：